 2.Mahmood Farooqui’s trial and conviction in July 2016 in India (Peepli Live director)

-In india ,the Nirbhaya tragedy paved the way for crucial amendments in the criminal law and led to a widening of the definition of rape under section 375 in 2013.While earlier only forced penile penetration was deemed as rape,now oral sex and a host of other offences have also been included in the wider definition of rape.
+In India ,the Nirbhaya tragedy paved the way for crucial amendments in the criminal law and led to a widening of the definition of rape under section 375 in 2013.While earlier only forced penile penetration was deemed as rape,now oral sex and a host of other offenses have also been included in the wider definition of rape.

-Not relevant in the indian context,but very relevant to the disscussion is the ‘ Julian Assange’ case.He has been accused of rape and sexual molestation in Sweden.
+Not relevant in the Indian context,but very relevant to the discussion is the ‘ Julian Assange’ case.He has been accused of rape and sexual molestation in Sweden.
 Assange is accused of violating the wishes of two otherwise ‘consenting’ partners by flouting their wishes with regard to condoms.

 One accuser says she agreed to sex on the condition that Assange wear a condom, only to discover that he’d penetrated her without one.
 The other accuser maintains that Assange refused to stop having sex after a condom broke.

-Its high time indian films get their act together and take responsible positions on eve-teasing,consent and rape.Dialogues like “uski NAA mein bhi HAAN hai ” shud be exorcised from the cinematic vocabulary now.
+Its high time Indian films get their act together and take responsible positions on eve-teasing,consent and rape.Dialogues like “uski NAA mein bhi HAAN hai ” should be exorcised from the cinematic vocabulary now.